Baked Apple Chips

 A few baked apple chips in front of a bowl of sliced apples and cinnamon sticks

-Baked Apple Chips with a light cinnamon sugar dusting, a great sweet healthy treat when your craving a sweet treat!
+Baked Apple Chips with a light cinnamon sugar dusting, a great sweet treat when your craving a sweet treat!

 Well the weather is finally beautiful around here, in fact I am sitting in my house right now as I right this with the windows open and a cool breeze gently coming in.
 HEAVEN!